-The city of love, or shall we say Louvre, kicked off its busiest week of the year on Sep 26, with a star-studded lineup of highly acclaimed designers — all ready to flaunt their latest collections for Paris Fashion Week.
+The city of love, or shall we say Louvre, kicks off its busiest week of the year on Feb.
+27, with a star-studded lineup of highly acclaimed designers — all ready to flaunt their latest collections for Paris Fashion Week.
 While the sartorially inclined flock to this city every year for the occasion, the impressive array of galleries, museums, and one-of-a-kind artworks serve as an endless source of inspiration (not to mention the perfect Paris travel guide for the fashion-forward) regardless of whether you have an invitation to an exclusive runway show or not.
 There’s a certain undeniable je ne sais quoi in the atmosphere during this fashion-filled week and the cobblestone-paved streets make for an exceptional impromptu runway for eager onlookers who fancy people-watching as more of a sport than hobby.

 Where To Stay